CycloneDX/cyclonedx-php-library/docs/dev/decisions/JsonSchemaValidator.md

 ## Decision

 Unless support of php7.3 is dropped, [swaggest/json-schema] will be used.

 After dropping support of php7.3 a switch to [opis/json-schema] v2 will be possible.
+Constraint: schema files to fix https://github.com/CycloneDX/specification/issues/83 - as the [opis/json-schema] schema parser throws errors un the current schema snapshots.